๐Ÿ’™

 Native Apple AI assistant for iMessage on macOS

-Medium Setup 10 minutes Free & Open Source
+Medium Setup 10 minutes Infrastructure You Control

 Key Features